Compare any two graphics cards:

 OpenGL Version OpenGL 4.5 OpenGL 4.5

-Memory Bandwidth: Bandwidth is the largest amount of information (in units of MB per second) that can be transported over the external memory interface within a second.
-It is worked out by multiplying the card's interface width by its memory speed.
-If it uses DDR type RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by ANOTHER 2x.
-The higher the bandwidth is, the better the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (in units of MB per second) that can be transported over the external memory interface in one second.
+It is worked out by multiplying the card's bus width by the speed of its memory.
+If the card has DDR memory, it should be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The better the memory bandwidth, the faster the card will be in general.
+It especially helps with AA, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be processed in one second.
-This figure is worked out by multiplying the total number of texture units by the core clock speed of the chip.
-The higher this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied in one second.
+This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The higher the texel rate, the better the card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics card could possibly record to its local memory in one second - measured in millions of pixels per second.
-Pixel rate is worked out by multiplying the number of ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate also depends on quite a few other factors, most notably the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly record to its local memory in a second - measured in millions of pixels per second.
+The figure is calculated by multiplying the number of Raster Operations Pipelines by the clock speed of the card.
+ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices